ossf/tac/process/TI-Gives+Gets.md

  * TI follows security best practices (as recommended by the OpenSSF and others), including passing the OpenSSF Best Practices criteria, secret scanning, and code scanning.
  * TIs that include code use Scorecards
  * Begins to establish the appropriate governance that enables its sustainment for potential graduation.
- * Projects should be Securing Code Repository -> Managing Contributions Commit Signing , Secret Scanning, Code Scanning (OSFUZZ at a minimum) + Self-assessment Should OpenSSF require these if the SCM supports it, especially using Sigstore?

 ### Gets/Benefits